-Stuffed potato cakes!
-How amazing does this sound?
-This recipe idea recently came to my mind and I am glad I tried it out.
-I wanted to make these “savory pancakes” really special and that’s why I filled them with mushrooms, veggies, and vegan cheese.
+Have you ever made stuffed potato cakes?
+If not, you should give this recipe a try because potato cakes taste absolutely amazing!
+I wanted to make the vegan potato cakes really special and that’s why I stuffed them with mushrooms, veggies, and vegan cheese.
 And the result really convinced me.

 For the dough, you’ll need potatoes, cornstarch, salt, pepper, nutmeg, and flour.
-I used rice flour to make the stuffed potato cakes gluten-free.
+I used rice flour to make these vegan potato cakes gluten-free.

 However, you can also use wheat flour or spelt flour, in case you don’t have a gluten intolerance.
 You might need a little bit less flour though but you will notice right away if the consistency of the dough is right.

-As a filling, I used an onion, one bell pepper, mushrooms, zucchini and vegan cheese (I used my easy vegan cheese sauce).
+I stuffed these vegan potato cakes with onion, bell pepper, mushrooms, zucchini and vegan cheese (I used my easy vegan cheese sauce).
 Of course, I also added various spices which gave the potato cakes an amazing flavor.

-These stuffed potato cakes are perfect for lunch or dinner.
+These vegan potato cakes are perfect for lunch or dinner.
 However, you can also prepare them for the next day to take them to work/school/uni.

 You can fry them in a pan, then they are crunchy on the outside and soft on the inside.
 If you want them to be even more crunchy, you can bake them additionally for about 20 minutes at 375 degrees Fahrenheit in the oven.